-The proposed development will deliver up to 80 new homes and will contribute towards fulfilling the housing needs of North Dorset and Gillingham in accordance with Policy 6.
+The proposed development will deliver up to 80 new homes and will contribute towards fulfilling the housing needs of North Dorset and Gillingham.
 The site will provide new housing supply over the period 2021-2024.
 It will therefore make a valuable contribution towards boosting housing and affordable housing supply in Gillingham to meet needs/demand within the town and elsewhere.